duckduckgo/pixel-schema/README.md

-    --> params_dictionary.json [file that defines commonly used parameters] --> suffixes_dictionary.json [file that defines commonly used suffixes] --> native_experiments.json [file that defines pixels sent by the native experiments framework]
+    --> params_dictionary.json [file that defines commonly used parameters] --> suffixes_dictionary.json [file that defines commonly used suffixes] --> native_experiments.json [file that defines pixels sent by the native experiments framework] --> notify.json [file that lists users (github user ids) who wish to be regularly notified of pixel errors in this repo]
 ```

 You can organize the files and sub-directories within `pixels` however you like, the example above is just one option.